mrtelisa/assignment2_ros2/README.md

     ```bash
     git switch ros2
     ```
-- Clone also this repository in the workspace.
+- Clone also this repository in the workspace

+- Build the workspace: run the following command in your workspace
+    ```bash
+    colcon build
+    ```

 ## Usage